 - UI improvements: Microsoft is moving away from the flat look of Windows 8 with a more natural Fluent Design language.
 This adds translucency and new animations, and is slowly being rolled out across Windows and its various core applications.
 Closely related is a "dark mode" for Windows, with a new dark version of Windows Explorer.

-- Reserved Storage: With the May 2019 Update, Windows 10 will now have the ability to hold 7 GB of hard disk storage in reserve for use during system maintenance.
-Clean Windows 10 installs after the May 2019 Update will activate this feature automatically.
-Previously installed versions of Windows 10 updated to version 1903 will be required to manually activate the feature.
+- Reserved Storage: With the May 2019 Update, Windows 10 now has the ability to hold 7 GB of hard disk storage in reserve for use during system maintenance.
+Clean Windows 10 installs after the May 2019 Update activate this feature automatically.
+Previously installed versions of Windows 10 updated to version 1903 are required to manually activate the feature.

-- Cortana search separation: The May 2019 Update will separate Cortana and the standard search box on the Taskbar.
+- Cortana search separation: The May 2019 Update separated Cortana and the standard search box on the Taskbar.
 Cortana digital assistant interaction now has its own icon, while the search box remains on the Taskbar as before.

-- Improved Start menu: The May 2019 Update further refines the look and feel of the Windows 10 Start Menu.
-The new and improved Start menu should have less automatically installed tiles and the layout should seem much less cluttered.
+- Improved Start menu: The May 2019 Update and the Windows 10 October 2020 Update further refined the look and feel of the Windows 10 Start Menu.
+The new and improved Start menu should have less automatically installed tiles, and the layout should seem much less cluttered and more streamlined.

-- Chromium-based Microsoft Edge: With the Windows 10 May 2019 Update, the Microsoft Edge web browser will be a Chromium-based open source application.
-This opens the Edge browser up to more third-party plugin development.
+- Chromium-based Microsoft Edge: With the Windows 10 May 2019 Update, the Microsoft Edge web browser became a Chromium-based open source application, opening Edge up to more third-party plugin development.
+The Windows 10 October 2020 Update made the Chromium-based Edge browser the official default browser of Windows 10.

-- Linux file system: The May 2019 Update adds support for Linux files directly into the Windows 10 File Explorer application.
+- Linux file system: The May 2019 Update added support for Linux files directly into the Windows 10 File Explorer application.

 Microsoft's official system requirements for Windows 10 are: